-The greatest success of the news media is on controlling human logic.
-Specifically, on subjects they want to give emphasis, they have a list of people with certain biases and let them create biased opinion to the people (bias).
+The greatest success of the news media is on controlling human logic, in that on subjects they want to give emphasis, they have a list of people with certain biases and let them create biased opinion to the people (bias).
 If a subject has many logically stable supporting arguments, but it is against the interests of the news media, then they try to approach it with excess logic creating confusion by making circles around the subject without any specific conclusion.
 There are other things vital to the people, which need logical analysis and the news media do little about it (defect).
 For example, the memorandums the Greek government signed for controlling public debt, was not given time to analyze its terms of a working plan and as a result of it did not work, or better, it worked against the public interests.
-The interesting thing about the news media is that they supposed to make people aware of what is going on in an unbiased manner as required in a democratic system, but usually they misinform people, i.e., because they are themselves in debt and their lenders require from them certain biased opinion actions.
+The interesting thing about the news media is that they suppose to make people aware of what is going on in an unbiased manner as required in a democratic system, but usually they misinform people, i.e., because they are themselves in debt and their lenders require from them certain biased opinion actions.
 Besides the news media there are several other structures at the national and international level, which use the mind models as developed in Section 2.2 to program human mind.
-Such structures are: Many NGOs, Political parties, unions, religions, social groups, etc. Such structures almost never give emphasis to the Aristotelian midway of virtue, but they promise mutual support to those joining their structure and they try to hide virtue and substitute virtue with love.
-People actually are programmed to have rather love than virtue, but they do not realize that excess love is a disaster because justifies, for example, a thief who loves your wallet to take it from your pocket.
-Therefore, love to be a virtue must be within the Aristotelian midway limits, otherwise there are a lot of bad examples with excess love and with deficient love.
+Such structures are: Many NGOs, Political parties, unions, religions, social groups, etc. Such structures almost never give emphasis to the Aristotelian midway of virtue, but they promise mutual support to those joining their structure and appear as promoting love.
+People actually are highly interested to have rather love than virtue, but they do not realize that excess love justifies, for example, a thief who loves their wallet to take it from their pocket.
+Therefore, love to be a virtue must be within the Aristotelian midway of virtue limits, otherwise there are a lot of bad examples with excess love and with deficient love.
 One such example is the fellow who slaughtered his wife because he loved her too much, another example is a mother who closed with cotton the openings around the door and the window of her son's room to protect him from cold and the kid died from lack of oxygen.
 In addition, some of these structures in order to neutralize logic, introduce metaphysical beliefs and divide people to believers (friends) and unbelievers (enemies).
 In this respect, a believer has no right to ask questions, otherwise, is considered an enemy, like all unbelievers, with the worst kind of consequences much worse than barbaric actions.

 Therefore, it is absolutely necessary that the educator has to know very well the mind models developed in Section 2.2 and use them to deliver education.
-Education has to develop the ability to the citizen to understand what is excess and what is defect in logic, desire and anger, which control any action and be aware on passing through legislation (democratic procedures) the necessary limits to be protected and at the same time help all these structures (NGOs, Political parties, unions, religions, social groups, etc.) to minimize their bias and perform within such limits in order to promote freedom and quality in life.
+Education has to develop the ability to the citizen to understand what is excess and what is defect in logic, desire and anger, which control any action and be aware on passing through legislation (democratic procedures) the necessary limits to be protected and at the same time help all these structures (NGOs, Political parties, unions, religions, social groups, etc.) to perform within such limits in order to promote freedom and quality in life.
 Furthermore, education must make adjustment to all didactic processes by adopting the mind models developed in Section 2.2 in an effort to help the development of virtuous people.
-This part needs a constant development and educators have the opportunity to go deep into the anatomy of human brain to promote the effort of understanding what is according to rules in Nature and what is not.
-It is a pity that criminals are the ones who use the mind models developed in Section 2.2 to distort internal balance of a person and create confusion as afar as wrong and right is concerned, while the educators ignore it and therefor, they do not use it to create an optimum performance constructive and healthy mind.
+This part needs a constant development and educators have the opportunity to go deep into the anatomy of human brain to promote the effort of understanding what is according to Nature's rules and what is not.